gcallah/BookReviews/mitchell.md

 Forum's prediction that by 2030, "You’ll own nothing.
 And you’ll be happy."
 (30)

-In a rare outright slip up, Mitchell writes:
+Proceeding in his historical survey, Mitchell makes a rare slip when he writes:

 "The pilgrims found themselves on the edge of an unexplored continent" (34).
 Well, no: there had been people on the continent for thousands and thousands of years, and they had explored it pretty thoroughly.
-One need not give woeness a full embrace to realize the problem with statements like this one.
+One need not give wokeness a full embrace to realize the problem with statements like this one.

 Mitchell also misinterprets a contention of Madison’s.
-He first notes that "Madison continues by suggesting that unstable laws create an advantage for the 'moneyed few' over the 'industrious and uninformed mass of the people.'"
+He first notes that "Madison [suggests] that unstable laws create an advantage for the 'moneyed few' over the 'industrious and uninformed mass of the people.'"
 Madison goes on to explain that this is because those with money and financial savvy can pay close attention to how the laws will affect relative prices and thus